-It is important to register your business based on the common types of business setup in Malaysia because conducting business without registration is an offence which is punishable with fine or imprisonment.
-But more importantly, running an unregistered business also means that your business is illegal and other organisation (such as bank) may refuse to do business with you!
+It is important to register your business based on the common types of business set up in Malaysia because conducting business without registration is an offence which is punishable with fine or imprisonment.
+But more importantly, running an unregistered business also means that your business is illegal and other organisation (such as banks) may refuse to do business with you!

-- How to Setup Sole Proprietorship and Partnership?
+- How to Set up a Sole Proprietorship and Partnership?

 If not, you got to first decide which business entity to register, here are some pointers to help you out:

 What are the 3 common types of business set up in Malaysia?